svthalia/concrexit/infra/README.md

 or at least be a good starting point even if it breaks for some reason.

-When you have a new EC2 instance, you can SSH into it, copy-paste the script into it, and run it with `sudo sh debian-install.sh <stage>`.
+When you have a new EC2 instance, you can SSH into it, copy-paste the script into it, and run it with `sudo sh debian-install.sh <domain>`.
 If everything works, that should prepare the instance to be working server.
 At that point, a GitHub Actions workflow can release to it, by writing some env files and running `docker compose up -d`.